A memoir of exile and rebellion—

 Dmitri, told me about Soviet Ukraine.

-As he spoke in his native Russian, his blue eyes
+Speaking his native Russian, his blue eyes went far

-went far away, glimpsing a home he never even had a
+away, glimpsing a home he never even had a chance

-chance to lose—a home that, for him, never even
+to lose, a home that, for him, never even existed.

-He was born in the Eastern Ukrainian border city of
+He was born in the eastern Ukrainian city of Donetsk,

-Donetsk, under the rule of a slowly weakening empire.
+under the rule of a slowly weakening empire.
+By the

-By now, the slogans softened and civility took hold—
+1960s, the slogans had softened and civility took

 “Everyone just got better at working around them.”

-And now, joining the Party was a choice—
+And now, joining the Party was a choice—though the

-Though the result of either choice was still decided
+result of either choice was still decided for you.

 Any belief, opinion, or action outside the party line